 The bill H.144 aims to enhance food allergen awareness in food service establishments in Vermont by mandating that owners and operators designate employees to complete a food allergen training program.
 It requires that food service establishments post signage regarding food allergens, which must include a list of major food allergens, the number of food safety officers present, and instructions for customers with food allergies.
-The bill also stipulates that food safety officers must be present during hours of operation and complete the designated training program at intervals set by the Commissioner.
-The costs associated with the training will be the responsibility of the food service establishment.
+The bill also stipulates that food safety officers must complete the designated training program and maintain a certificate of completion for inspection.

 Statutes affected: As Introduced: 18-4301